enqueuezero/site/algorithms/murmur-hash.md

 ## Overview

-MurmurHash a non-cryptographic hash function suitable for general hash-based lookup.
+MurmurHash is a non-cryptographic hash function suitable for general hash-based lookup.

 One of its implementation in C is as below: